 There’s a little trick, though – if you initially choose to create your site in ADI, you can go back and forth between the two whenever you need to.

 Lastly, bear in mind that the changes you’ve made in the Wix Editor won’t be saved when you switch back to ADI.

 Wix has an extensive template library.
 It features over 800 designer-made templates put in five different categories with subcategories: Business & Services, Store, Creative, Community, and Blog.
 Whatever type of website you’re running, you’ll surely find something that fits your vibe.

 The templates themselves are quite good.
 I’d say that some are better than others, but that may also be a matter of personal preference.
 However, keep in mind that once your site is live, you won’t be able to change the template.
 This isn’t something that we love, but if you choose carefully, you shouldn’t have any problems afterward.

 SEO and Marketing Tools

 Wix excels in this department because it has some of the best SEO tools that can help you rank high on Google.
 By using the Wix SEO Wiz, Wix’s native SEO tool, you can obtain a customized step-by-step plan to optimize your content and improve your online visibility.
-Your site is automatically optimized for mobile, but you can modify it if you want to.
+Your site is automatically optimized for mobile, but you can make additional modifications if you want to.

-Additionally, Wix allows you to run email campaigns where you’ll send offers and/or newsletters to your customers.
+Moreover, Wix allows you to run email campaigns with offers and/or newsletters to your customers.
 You can also advertise on Facebook and Instagram and even share your content directly on these platforms – Wix supports all of it.